matlach/atinject/README.md

 ![Scheduled Service](http://yuml.me/d61b82f1 "Scheduled Service")

 ### @Retry and Scheduled Service
-Retry provides a way to re-execute a method which execution has failed using exponential backoff algorithm.
+Provides a way to re-execute a method which execution has failed using exponential backoff algorithm.
 By default, a method that has failed will try to re-executor 3 times with a backoff of 100ms.
+Execution and / or re-execution of the method is ensured by the ScheduledService.
 Retry count and backoff are configurable. http://en.wikipedia.org/wiki/Exponential_backoff